-In a workplace context, hard skills are knowledge-based, technical or specific skills acquired through education.
+In a workplace context, hard skills are the knowledge-based, technical or specific skills which we learn through formal education.
 This could be speaking another language, knowing how to use specific software or applying practices of mathematics and science as part of your day-to-day job description.

-Soft skills – often grouped under “emotional intelligence” – are non-technical personal attributes that support our situational awareness and enhance our ability to get a task done.
+Soft skills – which you may also know of as “emotional intelligence” – are non-technical personal attributes.
+These skills enhance our situational awareness and ability to get a task done.
 They affect how we work, whether autonomously or within a team environment.